Leafwing-Studios/fop-rules/docs/character-options/powers/devout.md

 </div>

-The light of the sun bursts forth from you, cleansing the battlefield.
+The blinding light of the sun bursts forth from you, making it difficult for creatures to even look at you.
 At the start of each of your turns for the duration of this effect, make a Focus attack against all creatures in a 24 tile cone.
-If you hit, deal 1d12 + Presence radiant damage.
+If you hit, deal 2d6 + 2 * Presence radiant damage, and apply one stack each of blinded and frightened.
 Creatures that you miss suffer the attacks' effects at half efficacy instead.

-For the duration of this miracle, whenever you deal radiant damage, add that many stacks of temperance as well.
-When you do, remove the same number of stacks of any afflictions other than temperance that creature might have (of your choice) if able.

 ## Umbral